 - There is no explicit block for SQL Server 2000 or SQL Server 2005, but some features may not work properly.

-- Additionally, one SSMS 16.x release or SSMS 2016 can be installed side by side with previous versions of SSMS 2014 and earlier.
+- Additionally, SSMS 17.x can be installed side-by-side with SSMS 16.X or SQL Server 2014 SSMS and earlier.

 Supported Operating systems